coalesceio/External-Data-Package/README.md

 * Add a InferSchema node, for example `INFER_JSON`.
 * Deploy the node.
 On deployment a table of the same name as the InferSchema node is created with columns inferred on parsing the file.
 For example, `InferSchema node:INFER_JSON,Inferred table:INFER_JSON`.
 * Add the inferred table to the browser using Add Sources tab.
-* Now we can add a Copy-Into Snowpipe or External table node on top of the inferred table to load staged files.
+* Now we can add a Snowpipe or External table node on top of the inferred table to load staged files.
 * If the structure of the file is changed, you can redeploy the InferSchema node with "Alter existing table" redeployment behaviour.
 The already inferred table is altered.
-* Next, you can re-sync the columns of the inferred table and redeploy the CopyInto Copy-Into Snowpipe or External table node added on top of it.
+* Next, you can re-sync the columns of the inferred table and redeploy the CopyInto,Snowpipe or External table node added on top of it.

 > 🚧 Inferred table and Copy-into nodes/External table cannot be deployed together
 >